 “Woodpeckers tend to be more dominant than other species, just because they're crazy,” says Eliot Miller, a Cornell researcher who also worked on the study.
 Hairys are especially feared for their prickly demeanors and spike-like beaks, so Downys can only stand to benefit from sharing their look.

 But for Richard Prum, the Yale University ornithologist who put forth the older mimicry idea, the relationship isn’t so clear-cut.
 Prum still thinks Downys are trying to avoid being attacked by Hairys.
 At close range, Hairys might recognize Downys and hassle them more often—yet in the woods, the two species hardly come face to face.
 Which means looking solely at feeder interactions could skew the results (a caveat the Cornell team mentions, too).
 “We don't have any detail about whether the Hairy is deceived about the identity of a Downy at 50 yards,” Prum explains in an email.

 Prum also points out that there are a number of cases where birds have evolved to look similar: Toucans and kiskadees are just two examples.
-Russell himself had examined “social mimicry” between friarbirds and orioles.
+Wallace himself had examined “social mimicry” between friarbirds and orioles.
 The explanations in the latest study “certainly can't explain avian mimicry generally,” Prum writes.

 Feeder bias or not, Leighton says the scientific community is eager for a better explanation for Downy mimicry.
 He and his team are moving to take their experiment beyond feeders by creating an enormous enclosure to observe more realistic interactions between the two woodpeckers, and partnering with eBird to collect data from a wider range of observers.
 Then, maybe at last, we'll find a statisyfing answer to this evolutionary riddle.